trifectatechfoundation/trifectatech-website/content/support.md

 [Get in touch with us](mailto:contact@trifectatech.org) to learn more about sponsorship benefits.

 If you are an individual or small company looking to back our ongoing maintenance work, a good option is to [support us via GitHub](https://github.com/sponsors/trifectatechfoundation).
-GitHub support starts at &euro; 1,- one-time to &euro; 200,-/month; all contributions are highly appriciated.
+GitHub support starts at &euro; 1,- one-time to &euro; 200,-/month; all contributions are highly appreciated.

 ### Join ISRG, Sovereign Tech Agency, Canonical, and NLnet Foundation